-Suggestions for anyone starting out with field recording.
-Disclaimer: I’m an academic researcher, not a professional media producer.
-Much of what I have learned has come from people far more skilled and experienced than myself, particularly sound artists.
+In this guide I offer a few suggestions for anyone starting out with field recording.
+Much of what I have learned in this area has come from interactions and conversations with sound artists over the years.
 This is an updated version of some stuff I wrote here.
-If you disagree or think I’ve missed something, post a comment.
+If you disagree with any of this advice or think I’ve missed something, please post a comment.

 2. Start out with a small, affordable, easy-to-carry audio recorder.
 Several sound artists I’ve spoken to have said this.
 It’s easier to get into the habit of recording if your recorder is small enough to carry around with you, ideally in a pocket.
 Look for one with a stereo pair of built-in mics that will record uncompressed audio (i.e. WAV or AIF files).

-At the bottom end of the price range, current models to consider are the Zoom H1 and H2n, Edirol R-09, Olympus LS-12, Roland R-5, Tascam DR-05 or DR-07.
-If you want a recommendation, I think the Tascam DR-05 is very good for not much money.
+At the bottom end of the price range, current models to consider are the Zoom H1n, Roland R-07, Tascam DR-05 or DR-07.

-What about those toy pocket computer things like iPhones?
-I’m a total smartphone refuser, so not the best person to advise.
-Last time I checked, the standard built-in iPhone audio recording quality was laughably terrible – it sounded like gerbils mating in a crisp packet.
+What about smartphones?
+The standard built-in iPhone audio recording quality is generally poor.
 I guess it has a certain lo-fi grit if that’s what you need, but it won’t do much else.
 You can get apps that improve things a bit though, recording in uncompressed wav files.
 But you’ll still be limited by the low quality mic.
-A mic input add-on, like the Tascam iM2, should improve things considerably.
+A mic input add-on should improve things considerably.

 3. If money is tight, consider second hand gear especially if you’re just experimenting.
 Portable minidisc recorders can be had for peanuts from eBay or similar (make sure it has a microphone input – not just a line in), or you could even consider a good quality old tape recorder such as the Sony WM-D6C.
 Compared to newer machines, it will be a hassle to transfer files into the computer for editing and distribution, but on the plus side this will force you to listen back to everything you’ve recorded, which is no bad thing.